-I am writing to offer my support of the new emphasis in Advanced Financial Analysis to be offered within the existing Bachelor of Science and Bachelor of Arts in Finance through the Department of Finance.
+I am writing to offer my support of the new minor in Advanced Financial Analysis to be offered through the Department of Finance.

-I have reviewed the proposal and in my view, it will provide valuable training and opportunities for students interested in pursuing a major in finance.
+I have reviewed the proposal and in my view, it will provide valuable training and opportunities for the students at the University of Utah.